coinscope/LP-Wedding/README.md

 # LP-Wedding
-LP based on provided template with all assets
+LP based on provided template with all assets - images, fonts, and suggested scripts.
+:sparkles: